McGint/my-photography-portfolio/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Running Notes
+Environments folder is not stored in github.
+This contains a production and development environment.
+Included in these environments are Flickr API keys used by the project and also the base href.

+Useful CMD commands -
+Running Locally:
+ng serve --configuration=development

+Building for production
+ng build --configuration=production

+Deploying
+ngh --dir=dist/my-photography-portfolio